The brilliant turquoise water of Chalk Sound National Park

 The incredible coastline on the Crossing Place Trail on Middle Caicos.

-Providenciales unfortunately doesn’t have many dedicated nature or hiking trails.
-Enthusiasts should consider visiting North Caicos and Middle Caicos, which are two of our larger islands that are connected by a road causeway.
-Both island offer exceptional outdoor attractions, and the Crossing Place Trail on Middle Caicos navigates one of the most scenic coastlines in the Turks and Caicos.
+Providenciales unfortunately doesn’t have many dedicated nature or hiking trails, with the exception of Bird Rock Trail on the southeastern point of the island.
+Hikers should consider visiting North Caicos and Middle Caicos, which are two of the larger islands and that are connected by a road causeway.
+Both islands offer exceptional outdoor attractions, and the Crossing Place Trail on Middle Caicos navigates one of the most scenic coastlines in the Turks and Caicos.

 The remote western side of Providenciales offers spectacular coastal and wetland landscapes, but access can be difficult and trails simply don’t exist.
-The locations below will likely appeal to those who don’t mind venturing off the beaten path.
+These locations will likely appeal to those who don’t mind venturing off the beaten path.

-Such an area is the coast south from the Northwest Point National Park.
+One such area is the coast south of Northwest Point National Park.
 The secluded beaches, crystal water, wetland ponds, and low ironshore cliffs are quite beautiful.

 Another isolated yet stunning site is the Frenchman's Creek and Pigeon Pond Nature Reserve.
 The largest protected area on Providenciales, this region is home to red mangrove-lined waterways, tidal flats, and beautiful interior wetlands, all of which teem with wildlife.